Julianne Nicholson: Television

 Among Nicholson's television credits are a supporting role in the television miniseries Storm of the Century and guest-starring roles in ER and Law & Order.
 She was tapped by Steven Spielberg for the lead role in the paranormal drama The Others.
 In late 2001, Nicholson became one of the main cast members of the hit show Ally McBeal, portraying Jenny Shaw for 13 episodes.
 She worked on the medical drama Presidio Med and the HBO pilot Marriage.
-Julianne worked on the short-lived NBC television drama, Conviction and in what is her best known role, as Megan Wheeler, in the sixth season of Law & Order: Criminal Intent.
+Julianne worked on the short-lived NBC television drama, Conviction and in what is her best known role, as Megan Wheeler, in the sixth, seventh, and eighth seasons of Law & Order: Criminal Intent.
 Nicholson has said her favorite Criminal Intent episode was "Weeping Willow".
 As of the Criminal Intent episode "Major Case", Nicholson departed the series when she went on maternity leave for the birth of her second child (which was written into the show as the birth of her first child).

 In 2011, she guest-starred on Royal Pains as "Jess", one of Dr. Lawson's patients, who has panic attacks.
 She also appeared on Boardwalk Empire as the recurring character of U.S. Assistant Attorney General Esther Randolph (a character based on the real life Mabel Walker Willebrandt) that same year.
 In 2012, she guest-starred on The Good Wife as Callie Simko, an attorney who has an interest in Will Gardner.

 On October 16, 2016, Nicholson played the lead role of Sheriff Helen Torrance in USA Network's 10-episode police drama, Eyewitness.

 In 2021, Nicholson starred in the HBO series Mare of Easttown as Lori Ross, best friend of the titular Mare Sheehan, played by Kate Winslet.
 The series proved to be a ratings hit for HBO, breaking viewership records.
 Her role in the series brought her critical acclaim, with critics especially highlighting her harrowing performance in the series finale.
 The role won Nicholson her first Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series.
 She also earned a nomination at the Critics Choice Awards for the same role.

+In 2025, Nicholson earned Emmy nominations in the Outstanding Guest Actress in a Comedy Series category for her role as Mary "Dance Mom" Alice in Hacks, and Outstanding Supporting Actress in a Drama Series category for her role as Samantha "Sinatra" Redmond in Paradise, winning the former.